 - All 50- and 100-seat rooms have both fluorescent and incandescent lights.
 Incandescent light intensity can be adjusted by using the slider switch located in front of the room beside the fluorescent and chalkboard light switches.

-- Any requests that light refreshments be served at events must be made in advance by contacting the Building Support.
+- Any requests that light refreshments be served at events must be made in advance by contacting the Building Support Staff.
 We reserve the right to cancel any service in the classrooms in which these guidelines are violated.
 Fines may be assessed if clean-up agreements are not honored.

 - Food served at DeBartolo events must be provided by University Food Services.
-Light refreshments are limited to being served on the first floor or atrium stairwell.
+Light refreshments are limited to being served on the first floor or atrium stairwell with advance coordination.
 Catering arrangements, including water for guest speakers, can be made by contacting Catering.

 Lost & Found

-- To reclaim lost items, see the building manager or visit the support staff in room 103 /104.
+- To reclaim lost items, see the Building Support Staff, Office'(s) 103 /104.
 In the event that your item has not been turned in to Lost and Found, please follow-up with Notre Dame Security at 631-5555.
 Notre Dame Security picks up all Lost and Found items once a month.
 Items are held at Hammes-Mowbry Hall.